 We learnt about and discussed the history, politics and health properties (or not) of bread in the mornings and baked wonderfully nourishing and tasty bread in the afternoons.

-Day one saw us “air kneading” Pain de Campagne (a wheat sourdough) and having a go at a Russian Rye (another sourdough).
+Andrew had us “air kneading” Pain de Campagne (a wheat sourdough) and having a go at a Russian Rye (another sourdough).
 One of the reasons I wanted to go on the course was to learn to make a good sourdough that wasn’t actually too sour.
-Both of these turned out well, despite the unusual method of kneading and were completely delicious with just the right note of tanginess without being vinegary.
+I’ve had a few attempts at making my own sourdough bread from scratch and although the loaves turned out well, they were just too too sour.
+Luckily, both of these sourdough breads turned out well, despite the unusual method of kneading.
+They were completely delicious with just the right note of tanginess without beingat all vinegary.
+Result!

-Day two had us air kneading again, this time making Ciabatta and Focaccia – again delicious and very quickly consumed during one of the gorgeous meals served at Schumacher.
+Day two saw us air kneading again.
+This time we made Ciabatta and Focaccia.
+Again, both were delicious and very quickly consumed during one of the gorgeous meals served at Schumacher.

 Day three and we were making Challah, an enriched and sweetened Jewish bread traditionally eaten on the Sabbath.
 This one I didn’t get to taste as I gave it to my wonderful friends who had kindly taken in CT to look after while I was away on the course.
 They tell me it was lovely.

-OK, this didn’t have a great deal to do with chocolate, but it was very much to do with real food AND on the last night we were served the most delicious chocolate and medlar tart!
+OK, this post doesn’t have a great deal to do with chocolate, but it is very much to do with real food AND on the last night we were served the most delicious chocolate and medlar tart!